 - Shelter meals are coordinated by Community Kitchen Pittsburgh.

-- To make a monetary donation in support of the Winter Shelters, please click the Give button at the top of the page.
+- We gratefully accept monetary donations for the Winter Shelter year-round.
+To make a monetary donation in support of the Winter Shelter, please click the Give button at the top of the page.

 - To make a donation by phone, please contact Michelle Mooney at 412-697-0730.

 - To make a donation by mail, please enclose a check made payable to Pittsburgh Mercy and mail to:

 1200 Reedsdale Street, Third Floor, Attention: Development Office